Close Menu

 In a recent interview to promote his Apple TV+ drama Palmer, Stevens spoke to Yahoo Entertainment and said that the Short Circuit role “definitely haunts me.
 I still think it’s a really good movie, but I would never do that part again.”
 Besides the fact that the role should have gone to an Indian actor.
 His “hilarious” malapropisms are offensive to Middle Eastern people.
 It perpetuates a hurtful stereotype.
 There was a lot of controversy when Hank Azaria was criticized for his portrayal of Apu in The Simpsons.

-Times have changed but it’s just as wrong in 1986 to do blackface as it is today.
+Times have changed, but it’s just as wrong in 1986 to do blackface as it is today.
 There are countless examples of people imitating minority roles.

 Billy Dee Williams is a legend and has performed almost a hundred roles in his lifetime.
 His career has benefited from the progress in the industry when it came to black actors.
-But even then it’s been hard for him.
-He was likened to Clark Gable early in his career but later stated, “I wanted to be known as one of the best actors of my generation, period, but the opportunities weren’t the same for me as they were for Gable, and I was frustrated.”
+But even then, it’s been hard for him.
+He was likened to Clark Gable early in his career, but later stated, “I wanted to be known as one of the best actors of my generation, period, but the opportunities weren’t the same for me as they were for Gable, and I was frustrated.”

 Although he may have some valid points in his later comments, they are in stark contrast to his previous views on blackface just a few months ago.
 He was completely against it in an interview with The Guardian in February.
 “You don’t have to do blackface,” the Star Wars icon said.
 “There are lots of things you can do.
 Most people in my mind are very provincial and myopic in their vision of the world.
-All you have to do is use your imagination and, if you’re good at using your imagination, you can do some really interesting stuff without doing the obvious to achieve whatever it is you’re trying to achieve.”
+All you have to do is use your imagination, and if you’re good at using your imagination, you can do some really interesting stuff without doing the obvious to achieve whatever it is you’re trying to achieve.”

 Hopefully, Williams realizes his mistake and apologizes.
 Till then, here’s hoping his comments aren’t misinterpreted to allow other roles of color to be misappropriated by actors.